TagGerr/THavalon/README.md

 - Maelegant is seen by Guinevere and Merlin

 #### Agravaine
-Agravaine is an Evil role that can be present in games with 7 or more players.
+Agravaine is an Evil role that can force missions they go on to Fail.
 In addition to knowing the other visible Evil roles (e.g. all Evil except Oberon), Agravaine can cause any mission they are on to Fail, even if it would have succeeded.

 - Agravaine correctly sees Colgrevance, Maelegant, Mordred, and Morgana as Evil
 - Agravaine is not aware of Oberon
 - Agravaine must play a Fail card whenever they are sent on a Quest.

-Agravaine only appears in games with at least 7 players.
+Agravaine only appears in games with at least 8 players.

 ##### Ability: Betrayal
 After mission cards have been revealed, if the Quest is considered to have succeeded despite Agravaine playing their Fail card, Agravaine may declare to cause it to fail anyway.
 Situations where this is relevant are when a single Reversal is played, the mission requires 2 Fails, or Agravaine is targeted by the removal option of Strong Inquisition.